-Semifinals could be played when four teams or more participate at the tournament.
+Semifinals will be played when four teams or more participate at the tournament.
 These matches should be played full time.
 If possible, both semifinals will be played at the same time.
 If semifinals and final games will be played on the same day, the playing time will be 2 x 30 minutes.

 When semifinals will be played: number 1 play number 4, and number 2 play number 3 in the semifinals.
 The two winners play the final, the two defeated teams play the bronze match.
+The best ranked teams from the preliminary round play as home team.